remy-phelipot/gta5checkscript/README.md

 If the two verification methods above are not working properly, or you'd like an outside opinion, you can use the scripts I wrote in this project to check the SHA256 hash of all data files.
 These scripts require Python to run.
 If you do not have it, head over to http://www.python.org/ to download an installer.
 Either version is fine.

-Place the `checkGta.py` script and the `hashes.txt` file in the directory above your GTA V install.
+Place the `checkGta.py` script and the `hashes.txt` file, or `steam_hashes.txt` if you're using Steam, in the directory above your GTA V install.

 For example, if you have it installed the game in